stonepros/stone/doc/releases/nautilus.rst

   We have also added:

-    - which Ceph release the monitors are running
+    - which Stone release the monitors are running
     - whether msgr v1 or v2 addresses are used for the monitors
     - whether IPv4 or IPv6 addresses are used for the monitors
     - whether RADOS cache tiering is enabled (and which mode)